QuantumBadger/RedReader/README.md

 Building
 --------

 RedReader is built using Gradle.
-Several dependencies are required (and listed in build.gradle), but these are handled automatically if you use Gradle.
+On Linux, simply run:

+    ./gradlew installDebug

 License